MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 ### Use the early access design

 To use the early access you will need to enable the **New design (preview)**.

-There is two ways to do this:
+Follow the one of the steps below to enable the new design:

 - When you're on the latest version of the app, you'll get a notification to use the new design.
 Select **Try now** to start using the new design.